Skip to content

 • Expression syntax — validates all ${...} in cell values and formulas

-• Command attributes — validates items, condition, select, headers, data expressions
+• Command attributes — validates items, condition, select, headers, data, count expressions

 • Bounds — verifies each command’s lastCell fits within its parent area